 - Other botulinum neurotoxin products

-A neurotoxin injectable treatment cost depends on the area treated and how many units a medical practitioner recommends for the patient.
+The cost of a neurotoxin injectable depends on the area treated and how many units the provider recommends.

-At Vibrant Skin Bar, a unit of Botox costs $12.
-The total price for the procedure will depend on the areas treated and desired effects.
-For example, if you are treating glabellar lines and need 20 units, your Botox treatment’s total price will be $240.
+At Vibrant Skin Bar, a unit of Botox costs $14.
+The total price of the procedure depends on the areas treated and the desired effects.
+For example, if you are treating glabellar lines and need 20 units, your Botox treatment’s total price will be $280.

-Botox and Xeomin are very similar in terms of how they work, the results they provide, and longevity of effects.
+Botox and Xeomin are very similar in terms of how they work, the results they provide, and the longevity of their effects.

 Their main difference is in their composition.
 Xeomin’s lack of complexing proteins makes the injectable stable at room temperature, unlike Botox, which needs to be refrigerated.
 That makes Xeomin more convenient for storage.
-It may also minimize the chance of a body’s immune reaction to the treatment.
+It may also minimize the chance of an immune reaction to the treatment.

 Discuss your previous anti-wrinkle experiences, potential medical issues, and any medication you are taking with your chosen cosmetic practitioner.
-Tell them which facial areas you want to treat and what results you expect.
-Your cosmetic injectable administrator will then choose the appropriate neurotoxin treatment for you.
+They will then choose the appropriate neurotoxin treatment for you.